d-melita/ssof-ctf/lab2/secure_by_design.md

     - Allows to get access to the admin account

 ## Thinking process
-This challenge consists in accessing the admin page.
 Upon entering a nickname, the server responds with "Unfortunately our page is still under construction for non-admin users."
 It also adds a cookie with a user key and a base64 encoded value (evident by the == at the end).
 Decoding this value reveals that it's the nickname entered by the user.
-To check the cookie value, in the browser we should do the following steps:
+To check the cookie value in the browser we should do the following steps:
 1. Open the developer tools (right click -> inspect element)
 2. Go to the Application tab
 3. Under Storage, click on Cookies
 4. Click on the link that appears below
 5. Then we can see the cookie value

-A logical step is was to try to enter with the admin nickname.
+A logical step was to try to enter with the `admin` nickname.
 However, the server prevents this by changing it to fake-admin.
-It's even possible to verify this by decoding the user key value and checking that it's the same whether the nickname is admin or fake-admin.
+It's possible to verify this by decoding the value of cookie user key and checking that it's the same whether the nickname is admin or fake-admin.
 To bypass this we should send a request with the cookie value poisoned equal to the base64 encoded value of admin.

 ## Steps to reproduce
 We can do the above using a python script